Overview

 For our clients’ accounts maintained by a recommended broker-dealer, the broker-dealer generally

-does not charge separately for custody services.
-However, the broker-dealer may receive
+does not charge separately for custody services, with the exception of modest fees for retirement

 In addition to commissions, each broker-dealer charges a flat dollar amount as a “prime broker”